 Some might suggest that the solution to decentralized art authentication is some kind of code-driven decentralized organization with a voting system that authenticates the art.
 But what about when 4chan hacks the system, or when they brigade the voting to get their counterfeit accounts declared legitimate?
-Once the decentralized organization works out all these problems, it will arrive at essentially the same structure as what you'd expect of a normal centralized art authentication service.
+Once the decentralized organization works out all these problems, it will arrive at approximately the same structure as what you'd expect of a normal centralized art authentication service.
+Not everything is solved efficiently by software and public voting, as anyone who has written moderation bots can attest.